gdquest-demos/godot-open-rpg/README.md

 And more!
 Do you want to contribute and improve your programming skills with Godot?
 Check out the open issues, suggest improvements and report bugs by opening new ones, and be sure to check the contributing guidelines below.

-### The current project's scope

-Our initial goal is to create a mini-demo with the full combat loop, character experience, skills, some pretty art, and basic map navigation and conversation with NPCs.

 ## Contributing Guidelines

 All contributors are welcome 🙂.
 To ensure a smooth and a productive experience for everyone working together, we came up with some guidelines we all follow here.

-Check our [Contributors Guide](https://www.gdquest.com/docs/guidelines/contributing-to/gdquest-projects/) for more information 😄
+Check our [Contributors Guide](https://gdquest.gitbook.io/gdquests-guidelines/contributing-to-gdquest-projects/) for more information 😄